dextopman/University-Recommendation-System/README.md

 ### The data extracted

-the extracted data is available on *data* folder.
+the extracted data is available on *data* directory.

 ### The recomender webapp